-General practitioners are a respected source of health information and are ideally placed to deliver smoking cessation advice to patients.
-One in 33 conversations by a doctor will result in a person quitting smoking.
+General practitioners and primary care nurses are a respected source of health information.
+They are well placed to deliver smoking cessation brief advice to patients.
+1 in 33 conversations with a health professional will result in a person quitting smoking.

 Dr Paul Brougham, a GP in